Murder of Seow Kim Choo: Execution of murder plot

-On 7 June 2016, the second month into her employment at the Ongs' household, Daryati decided to carry out her plan.
+On 7 June 2016, in the second month of her employment at the Ongs' household, Daryati decided to carry out her plan.
 She selected this date due to it being the day when Seow's brother would arrive at the house to visit his sister, and would bring a huge sum of money to give to Seow as he usually did during his regular visits.
 Without discussing it with Don Hayati, Daryati armed herself with a hammer and three knives (one of them sharpened) - a kukri, a long knife and a small knife, and hid them at various locations of the house.
 The knives were intended for use to attack her employer Seow Kim Choo and the hammer was intended to assault Seow's daughter-in-law if she appeared during the attack.
-After Seow's brother and children left the house at around 8pm during night time, Daryati decided it was the right time to strike.
-She first asked Don Hayati to distract Ong and bring him downstairs, and also to act as lookout for her while she go upstairs to threaten Seow.
+After Seow's brother and children left the house at around 8:00 pm, Daryati decided it was the right time to strike.
+She first asked Don Hayati to distract Ong and bring him downstairs, and also to act as lookout for her while she went upstairs to threaten Seow.

 After retrieving her knives from their respective hiding places, Daryati brought Seow into the room, under the pretext of passing her the clothes she ironed.
-Underneath the clothes, Daryati brandished the long knife she hid and used it to threaten Seow, demanding her to return her her passport.
+Underneath the clothes, Daryati brandished the long knife she hid and used it to threaten Seow, demanding her to return her passport.
 When Seow began to shout and struggle, Daryati dragged her into the bathroom and locked the door, and she proceeded to stab and slash Seow multiple times, including on the neck.
 A total of 94 wounds were inflicted upon 59-year-old Seow Kim Choo, who died from the relentless stabbing.
 Subsequently, Daryati also attacked Ong upon seeing him appearing at the bathroom before she was finally restrained and later arrested.